vpodlesnyi/MeteoStation/README.md

 # MeteoStation
-The meteostation module for the smart home project.
+The PCB of a meteostation module for the smart home project.